nirelm/cs533-f25/assignments/assignment-2.md

 ## Extra Credit (2 points)

-* install and demonstrate a favicon.ico for your site
+Install and demonstrate a favicon.ico for your site